Inter mirifica

-The final text was approved on 24 November 1963 by a vote of 1598 to 503, at the end of the Council's second session.
+The final text of the decree was approved on 24 November 1963 by a vote of 1598 to 503, at the end of the council's second session.
+This constituted the most "no" votes of any document at the council.
 It was promulgated by Pope Paul VI on 4 December 1963, after another vote, this time with 1960 in favour and 164 opposed.

-Inter mirifica identifies social communication as the press, cinema, television, and other similar types of communication.

 Historical background

 While Inter mirifica was one of the first decrees to reach a conclusion during Vatican II, the document itself went through many drafts, throughout its development.
 Over 70 drafts of Inter mirifica were prepared, yet out of all of these drafts, only nine were ready for final approval from the Vatican Council.
 The first draft Schema of a constitution on the Means of Social Communications, combined with the other six, were made into one volume by July 1962.
 This draft document consisted of an Introduction (nos 1–5), doctrines of the Church (6-33), the Apostolate of the Church in the field (34-48), the discipline and the ecclesiastical order (49-63), the different means of social communication (64-105), other means of Social Communication (106-111) and a conclusion (112-114).
 Although the discussion on Inter mirifica lasted for a short period (November 23–27, 1962), the document underwent a drastic change.
 The final draft, reduced to a quarter of its original length, which contains an introductory section, two short chapters and a conclusion.